dpapathanasiou/recipebook/README.md

 # Data

-Recipes collected using the crawler are now available in a [parallel repository](https://github.com/dpapathanasiou/recipes): https://github.com/dpapathanasiou/recipes
+Recipes collected using the crawler are now available in a [parallel repository](https://github.com/dpapathanasiou/recipes).

 # Usage

+The current version uses [Python 3](https://docs.python.org/3/), which is easily installed with [Anaconda](https://www.anaconda.com): use the `Python 3.x` [command line installer](https://www.anaconda.com/products/individual), and optionally, the [PyCharm IDE](https://www.anaconda.com/pycharm) (the community edition is free).

 ## Individual recipes